rev-net/memo/memo.md

 Revnets enforce three main customizable rules that can be preset to change over time, but whose sequence is fixed once set:

 - **$TOKEN price:** There is always a price at which the revnet is willing to issue new $TOKENs.
 If there exists an AMM offering a better rate than the $TOKEN issuance price, the revnet will instead forward inbound funds to the AMM.
-This price can be set to change over time at a customizable rate.
 - **$TOKEN split:** The purchase of $TOKENs can split some off to a privileged account.
-This split percent can be set to change over time at customizable intervals.
 - **Cash out tax:** $TOKENs can be cashed out by returning them to the revnet, which distributes some of the revnet's revenues back to the holder.
-A customizable cash out tax rate means each cash out increases the value of the next cash out, rewarding those who stick around longer.
+A non-zero tax rate means each cash out increases the value of the next cash out, rewarding those who stick around longer.

 > For example:
 > 1. A revnet can be paid in ETH, and/or other tokens (shown below as green dollar bills).